fyne-io/fyne/README.md

 ## Prerequisites

+You will need Go version 1.12 or later.
 As Fyne uses CGo you will require a C compiler (typically gcc).
 If you don't have one set up the instructions at [Compiling](https://github.com/fyne-io/fyne/wiki/Compiling) may help.